codeceptjs/CodeceptJS/docs/pageobjects.md

 });
 ```

-Also you can create generators in pageobject:
+Also you can use generators inside PageObject:
 ```js
 'use strict';
 let I;